hugolacerdar/hugolacerdar/README.md

   - Currently open for work 🟢

-  - Reading Clean Architecture, by Uncle Bob 📖
+  - Reading Clean Architecture and Genetic Algorithms in Elixir 📖

   </br>
 </br>